 Don’t laugh.
 One of my favorite parts about shooting precision rifle competitions is cleaning my rifle in the hotel or my house the morning after.
 I guess it helps me to connect with the gun and, care for it, protect it and get it ready for the next range session or PRS comp.
-Although there are some people that clean gun after every use, I usually only clean my rifle every 200 shots, so after every PRS or NRL competition.
+Although there are some people that clean gun after every use, I usually only clean my rifle every 200 shots, so after every racegun competition.

 But it’s not just my strange emotional attachment to my precision rifle that leads me to give it a after shoot bath.
 It’s also reassurance that, come the next shoot, no carbon buildup, powder residue or gunky oil is going to lead to light strikes or failures to fire.
 Proper rifle cleaning and maintenance will also prolong your rifle barrel life.